An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: MILP model for approximating the optimal ( ) policies

 \section{MILP model for approximating the optimal ($\sigma, \vec{S}$) policies}

-Since the landmark study of \cite{Scarf1960} which proved the optimality for the single-item inventory system, there have been few attempts to prove the optimality for multi-item inventory systems, e.g.: \citep{johnson1967, kalin1980, ohnoandishigaki2001, gallegoandsethi2005}.
-In this section we show how the MILP model proposed in Section \ref{MINLPformulation} can be used to approximate the optimal replenish plan under $(\sigma, \vec{S})$ policy for the JRP.
+Since the landmark study of \cite{Scarf1960} which proved the optimality for the single-item inventory system, there have been several attempts to prove the optimality for multi-item inventory systems, e.g.: \citep{johnson1967, kalin1980, ohnoandishigaki2001, gallegoandsethi2005}.
+In this section we demonstrate that the MILP model proposed in Section \ref{MINLPformulation} can be used to approximate the optimal replenishment plan under $(\sigma, \vec{S})$ policy for the JRP.

-\begin{definition} Function $G(\cdot): \mathcal{R}^N\rightarrow \mathcal{R}$ is $K$-convex if
+\begin{definition} Function $f(\cdot): \mathcal{R}^N\rightarrow \mathcal{R}$ is $K$-convex if